Introduction to SpinningUniverse.com

 WE CAN EXPLAIN ALL MOTIONS IN THE UNIVERSE BY OBSERVABLE AND MEASURABLE FORCES; NO UNOBSERVABLE ESOTERIC FORCES NEED BE INVOKED:

-Before we get to the finer details of my discoveries, it seems appropriate to dwell on some background stuff.
+Before we get to the finer details of our discoveries, it seems appropriate to dwell on some background stuff.
 We will start with an outline of what the mutual gravitation of astronomical bodies is.
 Next, we'll examine the other principal actor in motion mechanics in the universe, the axial rotation of bodies.
 Science has not determined what gravity is, how this essential property of matter at all levels is carried from one body to others through space, does this mutual attraction travel at or faster than the speed of light etc. etc. The current thinking is that there is a purported force boson termed "graviton" involved in this.
 It is just that there is no consensus about what this elusive force looks like, how it works and so on.
 To my way of thinking, the weirdest of all was proposed by Einstein: it goes like this.
 The large celestial bodies wield this force on the surrounding space, "warping" or bending it.
 It is not at all clear to us if this bending of space just places the smaller bodies in certain locations or if they are allowed to do some haphazard movements.
 Well, we totally disagree with this genius explanation, as presently we will be presenting data that make it clear that the mutual gravitation is between bodies, and it has nothing to do with the empty space.
 Now let us examine the story of gravity, the invisible but essential property of matter.

 GRAVITY: